The Forum’s work is divided into to four key areas:

 - Gleeson Homes

-Community Events: We organise several community events within our community centre including Dementia Friendly Superjam Tea Parties and a annual Christmas Pantomime.
+Community Events: We organise several community events within our community centre including Dementia Friendly Afternoon Tea Parties and an annual Christmas Pantomime.
 We also organise coach day trips out to the sea side, a Christmas Markets and event to the Horse Races on occasions.

 We also apply to funding bodies for smaller pots of money which enable us to intervene in specific areas of need within the community, such as directly delivering activities and educational courses for different age groups to enhance people’s health, wellbeing and skills levels.